inspire-1a03/pip-2021/github1.md

 ---
 layout: default
-title: Lesson 1 - Learn GitHub
+title: Introduction to GitHub
-nav_order: 4
+nav_order: 1
+parent: Exercise 2 - GitHub
 ---

 <!-- Edit the content below for the workshop in question.
 Once you're ready to publish, remove the comment characters e.g. "<!--" at the start and end -->